Adam1927/PlantStein/server/README.md

 This folder contains the code and documentation for the server and database.
 For now, the server uses a in-memory H2 database.
 Upon startup, Spring will add the data from `data.sql`.

+# Run this project
+To run this project, make sure to enable Annotation Processing if you're using IntelliJ (just press Shift two times and search for it).

+Also, make sure that you opened the `server` directory in IntelliJ, not the whole plant-stein reposity.
+Otherwise, IntelliJ won't recognize the Java project (automatically).

 ## Swagger UI

 This project uses Swagger UI to document the API.